LongtaoTang/SetLearning/README.md

 task1 is the Tmall task.

 task3 is the HKTVmall task.
-To apply the data: https://opendatabank.hktvmall.com/portal/register
+To apply the data: https://opendatabank.hktvmall.com/portal/register, If you get the access right, email the author of this paper, we will give you the training and testing set we used in the experiment.